Thomas Tillotson: Linwood

 Tillotson's estate in Rhinebeck was known as "Linwood".
 It was originally part of the Artsen-Kip Patent.
 Tillotson purchased from Isaac Van Etten the southerly lot forming part of the lands which had been granted in 1688 by Governor Dongan to Gerrit Aertsen and others.
 It was bounded on the south and west by the Hudson River and on the east by the stream known as Landsmans Kill, which also formed the westerly boundary of the Beekman patent.
 On this property Dr. Tillotson in the years 1788-1790 laid out a country place and called it "Linwood."
 His house commanded a magnificent view of the river.

 He then acquired 150 acres of the Beekman land lying between Landsmans Kill and Fallsburgh Creek.
 This plateau, between the two streams, with extensive views of the Catskill mountains and Hudson river, became known as Linwood Hill.
 At the mouth of Landsmans Kill he built a dock and mill, where grain was ground.
 Dr. Tillotson also obtained at this time another part of the Beekman lands, twenty-nine acres of woodland lying east of Fallsburgh Creek, where two beautiful waterfalls bring it to the river level.
 This portion of the property became known as "Glenburn".

 In 1830, Tillotson gave "Glenburn" to his granddaughter, Julia Lynch, who later married Rev. Stephen Olin, President of Wesleyan University.
 After Tillotson's death, "Lindon Hill" was sold to Federal Vanderburgh.

+Personal life

+In 1779, he married Margaret Livingston (1749–1823), a daughter of Judge Robert Livingston and Margaret (née Beekman) Livingston.
+Among her siblings were U.S. Secretary of State Edward Livingston and Chancellor Robert R. Livingston.
+Their children included: